 How Condensing Furnaces Work

-A condensing furnace is a style of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This decreases the amount of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
-It also will take less natural gas to produce the same rate of heat compared to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This decreases the extent of energy wasted, enhances energy efficiency and lowers CO2 emissions.
+It also requires less natural gas to create the same volume of heat compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces